bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 <p></p>
 {% endraw %}

-Analogous code works in Java, because <code>Set&lt;E&gt;.contains</code> (which <code>in</code> is compiled to) takes <code>Object</code>, not <code>E</code>, the element type of the set.
+Analogous code works in Java, because `Set&lt;E&gt;.contains` (which `in` is compiled to) takes `Object`, not `E`, the element type of the set.
 This has proven to be error-prone, so we decided to make Kotlin collection interfaces safer (while keeping full compatibility with Java collections).
-As a result, our <code>contains</code> takes an <code>E</code>, and the example above is incorrect in Kotlin.
+As a result, our `contains` takes an `E`, and the example above is incorrect in Kotlin.
-At the moment the Kotlin compiler reports a deprecation warning on <code>in</code> in the example above, because we have provided transitional extension functions in the standard library to help everyone migrate, but soon this will be an error. <em>Code cleanup</em> is our friend here: it will replace <code>1 in strs</code> with <code>strs.containsRaw(1)</code>. <code>containsRaw</code> is a new function in the standard library that we can use when we <em>really need</em> the Java-like behavior: we can check membership of any object in any set by using <code>containsRaw</code>.
+At the moment the Kotlin compiler reports a deprecation warning on `in` in the example above, because we have provided transitional extension functions in the standard library to help everyone migrate, but soon this will be an error. <em>Code cleanup</em> is our friend here: it will replace `1 in strs` with `strs.containsRaw(1)`. `containsRaw` is a new function in the standard library that we can use when we <em>really need</em> the Java-like behavior: we can check membership of any object in any set by using `containsRaw`.
 Bottomline:

 * Collection.contains, Map.get and some other collection methods are now safer;